Subscribe to our blog

-This is one of the most common questions we get.
+It’s one of the most common questions we get…

 We’ve heard it time and time again.
 The only question we get more frequently is:

 How much will it cost to build an app?

 Turns out those two questions are related.
 When it comes to building an iPhone app (or an Android app) the amount of time it takes will depend in part on your budget, as well as the functionality you’re looking for, the expertise of the design and development team, and their process.
 Which means… there’s no easy answer to this question.

 But to help you get an idea of the timing, the best approach we can take is to draw from our own experience.
 So in this article, we’re going to break down our process and our typical timeline for helping organizations bring apps to life.
 Let’s get to it.

 While the timing and the cost of building an app are often directly related, as mentioned, there are a number of other factors that impact the time between initial contact and app launch, including your organization’s design needs, the app’s defined functionality, the intricacy of the user experience, feedback from users during the testing process and more.
 Of all the things that go into a mobile app, these two factors influence the timeline the most: